websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/using-widgets-on-a-content-page.md

 Follow these steps to add a widget to a Content Page:

-1. While [building the Content Page](./building-content-pages.md), open the [Widgets panel](./editing-content-pages.md#widgets) and browse the available widgets or search for widgets by name.
+1. While [adding elements to the Content Page](./adding-elements-to-content-pages.md), open the [Widgets panel](./content-page-editor-user-interface-reference.md) and browse the available widgets or search for widgets by name.
 1. Drag the widget to the column and row of the layout where you want to place it.

 A widget can be a wiki display or a dynamic publishing tool like the Asset Publisher.
 The content you display with widgets can be long-form text, an image gallery, or anything in between.